-Emma Curtis Hopkins - Considered to be an essential Teacher of Teachers, Emma Curtis Hopkins' writing is replete with references to the classics which amaze and delight readers to this day.
+- Considered to be an essential Teacher of Teachers, Emma Curtis Hopkins' writing is replete with references to the classics which amaze and delight readers to this day.
 Scientific Christian Mental Practice and High Mysticism works are considered essential reading by Religious Scientists.

-- Thomson Hudson - wrote Law of Psychic Phenomena which was a major influence on Thomas Troward and Ernest Holmes.
+- wrote The Law of Psychic Phenomena which was a major influence on Thomas Troward and Ernest Holmes.

-- INTA - Essential New Thought reading, It all begins when a bunch of metaphysicians gather together and present insights.
-The insights reveal that the challenges being faced today were basically the same as those faced by New Thought Leaders over 100 years ago.
+- Essential New Thought reading, It all begins when a bunch of metaphysicians gather together and present insights.
+Their insights reveal that the challenges being faced today were basically the same as those faced by New Thought Leaders over 100 years ago.
 Now ... after 100 years ... are we going to make changes necessary.

 J / The James Gang of New Thought!

-- William James was a compelling leader in the field of psychology who gave validation for New Thought as a major New Religion in his work Varieties of Human Experience, James describes New Thought as the Healthy Minded Religion, or religion of the healthy minded.
+- William James was a compelling leader in the field of psychology who gave validation for New Thought as a major New Religion in his work Varieties of Human Experience, James describes New Thought as the "religion of the healthy minded."
 We present an expanding collection of James works along with works by his colleagues.